cisco/mindmeld/source/userguide/auto_annotator.rst

 Getting Custom Parameters from the Config
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:attr:`spacy_model` is an example of an optional parameter in the config that is relevant only for a specific :class:`Annotator` class.
+:attr:`spacy_model_size` is an example of an optional parameter in the config that is relevant only for a specific :class:`Annotator` class.

 .. code-block:: python